-Bald Eagle State Forest, named for the famous Native American, Chief Bald Eagle, includes 193,424 acres in:
+Bald Eagle State Forest, named for the famous Native American Chief, Bald Eagle, includes 194,602 acres in:

-It spans across the high, sharp ridges of central Pennsylvania and features miles of pristine mountain streams and numerous tracts of old growth forest.
+It spans the high, sharp ridges of central Pennsylvania and features miles of pristine mountain streams and numerous tracts of old-growth forest.

 Bald Eagle forest district lies in the beautiful ridge and valley section of the state.
-From the limestone-rich Susquehanna Valley in the southeast to the Allegheny Mountains in the northwest, the forest district is dominated by a series of sandstone ridges some of which reach heights of 2,300 feet above sea level.
+From the limestone-rich Susquehanna Valley in the southeast to the Allegheny Mountains in the northwest, the forest district is dominated by a series of sandstone ridges, some of which reach 2,300 feet above sea level.

 The confluence of the west and north branches of the Susquehanna River occurs on the eastern boundary of the district, opposite the town of Northumberland.

-Many streams within the area originate in the forested ridges and flow in several directions, eventually emptying into the Susquehanna River.
+Many streams within the area originate in its forested ridges and flow in several directions, eventually emptying into the Susquehanna River.